Pensarfeo/react-makestateful/README.md

 ## Basics

 The basic component that should be passed to ```makeStateful``` is a function that returns the component you actually want to render.
-Everything else before that will be executed only once (like the class constructor) when the component is instanciated.
+Everything else before that will be executed only once (like the class constructor) when the component is instantiated.

 ## Why